rgknp/AIDayLabs/lab01.1-computer_vision/0_README.md

 This workshop is meant for an AI Developer on Azure.
 Since this is only a short workshop, there are certain things you need before you arrive.

 Firstly, you should have experience with Visual Studio.
 We will be using it for everything we are building in the workshop, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
 Additionally, this is not a class where we teach you how to code or develop applications.
-We assume you some familiarity with C# (you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement solutions with Cognitive Services.
+We assume you have some familiarity with C# (you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement solutions with Cognitive Services.

 Secondly, you should have experience with the portal and be able to create resources (and spend money) on Azure.